 The local Gig Buddies coordinator meets everyone who gets involved in the scheme (participants and volunteers) and will conduct an initial interview.

 This will enable to them to make an informed decision about who to match with who.

-The participant and volunteer will then be introduced to each other and we will support their first gig together.
+The participant and volunteer will then be introduced to each other at a matching meeting led by the local Coordinator.

 What if the pairing doesn't work out?

 It's totally fine if a pairing doesn't work out.

 We believe it is important to ensure that the person with a learning disability is in control of who their buddy is.

 If it doesn't work out we'll offer support to see if there's something we can do to resolve the relationship, but on the rare occasions it doesn't work at all, we'll support you to find a new buddy.